Framework Computer: Expansion cards

 A USB-A expansion card and slot.
 Installing expansion cards takes seconds and requires no tools.

 A core feature of the Framework laptop is the expansion card system that provides the primary input/output for the laptop.
 In its base form, the laptop is equipped with recessed slots containing USB-C ports that can be used directly.
-These slots can be attached with an assortment of interchangeable cards that add features such as USB-C (passthrough), USB-A, DisplayPort 1.4, HDMI 2.0b, MicroSD, 2.5-gigabit Ethernet, and 3.5 mm headphone jack, as well as form-fitting solid state storage (up to 1 TB per slot).
-The Framework Laptop 13 can accommodate four expansion cards, and the larger Framework Laptop 16 accommodates six.
+These slots can be attached with an assortment of interchangeable cards that add features such as USB-C (passthrough), USB-A, DisplayPort, HDMI, SD card, MicroSD, 2.5 Gigabit Ethernet, and 3.5 mm headphone jack, as well as form-fitting solid state storage (up to 1 TB per slot).
+The capabilities of the DisplayPort and HDMI expansion cards vary by the expansion card generation.
+The Framework Laptop 12 and Framework Laptop 13 can accommodate four expansion cards, and the larger Framework Laptop 16 accommodates six.
 The company launched the Expansion Card Developer Program to open card development to the public, releasing documentation, CAD templates, and reference designs for expansion cards—all under open source licenses.

 USB-C

-The capabilities of the USB-C expansion card are contingent on the mainboard, as it "passes through the supported protocols on the processor directly."
-On Intel platforms, the expansion card enables Thunderbolt 4/USB 4, 20 V/5 A charging, and DisplayPort Alt Mode.
-On AMD Ryzen platforms, the capabilities vary depending on the slot the USB-C expansion card occupies.
+The capabilities of the USB-C expansion card are contingent on the mainboard, as it "passes through the supported protocols on the processor directly".
+Framework advertises capabilities of Thunderbolt 4/USB 40Gbps, 48V/5 A (240 W) charging, and DisplayPort Alt Mode.
+On Intel platforms all slots perform the same while on AMD Ryzen platforms the capabilities vary depending on the slot the USB-C expansion card occupies.

 Marketplace

 The Framework Marketplace is an online store service hosted on the Framework website that primarily sells parts and tools that can be used to upgrade and repair the Framework Laptop.
 These include, but are not limited to, replacement motherboards, batteries, entire screen assemblies, RAM, and storage drives.
 The Marketplace also sells customization parts, including screen bezels, keyboard layouts, and expansion cards.
 In addition to computer-related items, the Marketplace also includes merchandise.

-Logistics

-Framework works with a logistics partner Dimerco to distribute its products.
-A logistics staffer mentioned Dimerco managing a complex e-commerce fulfillment process of Framework's highly customizable products from Taiwan.
+The marketplace is open to third-party vendors.

 Third party projects

-As a result of the company's efforts to accommodate hackers and computing enthusiasts, both third-party companies and individuals have built various products using Framework's hardware, which includes but is not limited to:
+As part of the company's efforts to accommodate hackers and computing enthusiasts, Framework released open-source reference designs, CAD models, and documentation of its laptops and components.
+Third-party companies and individuals have built various products based on Framework's specifications; these include, but are not limited to, vinyl skins and wraps, additional expansion cards to accommodate new features, and alternative housing for Framework mainboards.